ifeeng/ifeeng/_posts/2019-12-22-blackrock-vanguard-china-alipay-tencent.md

 AntFinancial’s Alipay offers some basic algorithm for fund selections.
 For example, suitable timing to buy when a fund is below its normal value.
 They also do fund ranking that combine Morningstar score and other factors.
 Being an fund houses, this might not be a good thing - if you are lower in the rank, that is.
 As a small investor, this is great.
 It is within AntFinancial’s interest to develop smarter algo so that their users like me can easily pick a good return generator, so I keep come back.
 Can’t imagine if I will come back after they offer me a couple of below-index performance funds.

-With the big data that they have on me, they should know my spending behavior in Taobao/Tmall, usage of their credit offering (Hua Bei | 花呗) and even health data such as how many steps I walked a day etc. Combine these data with their “TechFin” algo, they’d better offer me something better.
+With the big data that they have on me, they should know my spending behavior in Taobao / Tmall, usage of their credit offering (Hua Bei | 花呗) and even health data such as how many steps I walked a day etc. Combine these data with their “TechFin” algo, they’d better offer me something better.

 Here is the Billion dollar question - can Blockrock and Vanguard win their customers in A&T’s (Alibaba and Tencent) beauty contest?